bencvt/NoSoundLag/README.md

 it takes a second for the sound to happen?
 Install this mod and the sound lag will disappear.

+## Download

+Grab the latest binary linked from [the official thread on minecraftforum.net](http://www.minecraftforum.net/topic/1414774-nosoundlag/).
+Alternately, you can browse binaries for [previous versions](http://download.bencvt.com/minecraft/nosoundlag/) or refer to `README-dev.md` to build from source.

 ## Installation

 Works exactly like any other Minecraft client mod.